blukatdevelopment/UnchainedWorldsOld/direpath/gm_tools/campaigns/Ironclad/gm_info.md

 ### Authority (Legendary)
 This glaive stores the souls of any humanoids it kills.
 It requires attunement, and each time attunement is lost, the souls leave the blade.
+The polearm belonged to a general who used it to personally slay any soldiers who retreated under his watch.
+The general's whispers can be heard by an attuned creature, and he instructs the creature to "make an example" of any captured enemies, or any allies that defy them.

 ```
 +-------+----------------------------------+